Immerse into Gallaudet

 For new undergraduate students who are new or emerging signers

 Get a Jump Start on the immersive American Sign Language (ASL) and English experience you’ll encounter at Gallaudet before the start of your first semester.
-This four-week program is packed with Deaf Culture and ASL to get you and your peers comfortable and confident as new signers.
+This three-week program is packed with Deaf Culture and ASL to get you and your peers comfortable and confident as new signers.

 Family Orientation